Chamara-Dilshan/team-tickets-system/README.md

 npm start
 → App running at http://localhost:4200

-Terminal 3 — ngrok (only needed for Power Automate) ───────────────────────────────────────── npx ngrok http 3000
+Terminal 3 — ngrok (optional — only if backend is local AND Power Automate needs to reach it) ───────────────────────────────────────── npx ngrok http 3000
 → Forwarding: https://abc123.ngrok.io → localhost:3000
   (paste this URL into the Power Automate HTTP action)

+Not needed if using the deployed backend at https://ticket-backend-tezc.onrender.com
 ```

 ---